linuxserver/docker-mods/README.md

-# Rsync - Docker mod for openssh-server
+# AWSCLI - Docker mod for code-server

-This mod adds rsync to openssh-server, to be installed/updated during container start.
+This mod adds AWSCLI to code-server, to be installed/updated during container start.

-In openssh-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:openssh-server-rsync`
+In openssh-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-awscli`

-If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:openssh-server-rsync|linuxserver/mods:openssh-server-mod2`
+If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:code-server-awscli|linuxserver/mods:code-server-mod2`

 # Mod creation instructions